Showing posts sorted by relevance for query thrust. Sort by date Show all posts

 The thumping chiptune of the day is awarded to Thrust!!
 Let me explain...
 Earlier, I enjoyed a couple of plays and now must suffer the reward of having its funky music booming through my tiny mind.
 Yep, I just can't get it out of my head lol.
 Well, it's a good job then that it's one of my favourite Rob Hubbard masterpieces.

-I love Thrust but I don't recall many rave magazine reviews?
-Probably because it didn't appear that much of a technical improvement over the 8-bit games?
-For me, that's good because it's perfect.
-Any cosmetic changes would have been a huge mistake.
-Remember Chuckie Egg 2, a shocking 16-bit disaster!
+I love Thrust, but I don't recall there being many rave reviews.
+Probably because it didn't appear to be much of a technical improvement over the 8-bit originals?
+For me, that's good because it's perfect, and any cosmetic changes would have been a huge mistake.
+Remember Chuckie Egg 2, a shocking 16-bit disaster.

-It looks funky, sounds boomtastic and plays great so is a timeless classic for the Atari ST. Love it!!
+It looks funky, sounds boomtastic and plays great, so it's a timeless classic for the Atari ST!!

-Those that need the floppy disk can check out Old Games Finder.
+• Those who need the floppy disk can check out Atari Legend.

 Thursday, January 19, 2023